HuidaeCho/grass-deforestation-workshop/docs/source/index.rst

 * A computer running Windows

-  * An extratable version of GRASS 8 for Windows will be provided.
+  * An extractable version of GRASS 8 for Windows will be provided.
   * Those running Linux or macOS will have to install GRASS 8 themselves.